Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: The bi-analytic Ax-Lindemann theorem

 We now verify part (2) of \cref{theorem.ax-lindemann-general} (the statement following it at the end of the theorem about bi-analytic sets being an immediate consequence).
 By the duality of \cref{theorem.duality}, it suffices to verify only the statement about the Hodge-Tate analytic Zariski closure of an irreducible Hodge analytic set.
-Suppose $\tilde{Z}$ is an irreducible Hodge analytic set, i.e. $\tilde{Z}$ is a connected component of the pre-image in $\mc{M}_C$ of an irreducible rigid analytic subvariety $Z$ in $\mc{M}_C/K$ for a compact open $K\leq G(\mbb{Q}_p) \times \mf{I}$.
-Writing $\pi_{K_b} \colon \mc{M}_C \to \mc{M}_C/{K_b}$ for the quotient by a compact open $K_b \leq G_b(\QQ_p) \times \mf{I}$, then the Hodge-Tate Zariski closure can be written as
+Suppose $\tilde{Z}$ is an irreducible Hodge analytic set, i.e.\ $\tilde{Z}$ is a connected component of the pre-image in $\mc{M}_C$ of an irreducible rigid analytic subdiamond $Z$ in $\mc{M}_C/K$ for a compact open $K\leq G(\mbb{Q}_p) \times \mf{I}$.
+Since $\tilde{Z}$ is connected, by shrinking the Galois part of $K$ we may assume that $Z$ is geometrically connected (as a rigid analytic diamond over $C^K$).